 Joseph said, “I will do as you have said.”

 He swore to him.
 Then Israel bowed down at the head of the bed.

 Tradition and Vain Worship

 1 Then Pharisees and scribes came to Jesus from Jerusalem, saying, 2 “Why do your disciples disobey the tradition of the elders?
 For they do not wash their hands when they eat bread.”

 3 He answered them, “Why do you also disobey the commandment of God because of your tradition?
-4 For God commanded, ‘Honor your father and your mother,’ and, ‘He who speaks evil of father or mother, let him be put to death.’
-5 But you say, ‘Whoever may tell his father or his mother, “Whatever help you might otherwise have gotten from me is a gift devoted to God,” 6 he shall not honor his father or mother.’
+4 For God commanded, ‘Honor your father and your mother,’ a and, ‘He who speaks evil of father or mother, let him be put to death.’ b 5 But you say, ‘Whoever may tell his father or his mother, “Whatever help you might otherwise have gotten from me is a gift devoted to God,” 6 he shall not honor his father or mother.’
 You have made the commandment of God void because of your tradition.
 7 You hypocrites!
 Well did Isaiah prophesy of you, saying,

 8 ‘These people draw near to me with their mouth

 and honor me with their lips,

 9 And in vain do they worship me,